Alert Santa Fe / Smart 911 Frequently Asked Questions

 *** Alert Santa Fe is available to anyone who lives, works, travels through or visits Santa Fe, and to City Public Utility customers.
 Notifications are not issued for every event.
 Due to factors beyond the control of the City and County of Santa Fe, there is no guarantee of notifications.

-Additionally, it should be noted, even though you may upload information that could answer a dispatchers question in the moment, they are mandated by policy, and required by certification boards to ask those questions, despite having your profile displayed to them.
+It should be mentioned for Smart 911, even though you may upload medical information that could pre-emptively answer a dispatchers questions they are asking you, they are mandated by policy, and required by dispatch certification boards to ask certain questions, despite having your Smart 911 profile displayed to them.
 So we ask to please answer the dispatchers questions completely.
-Thank you for helping Santa Fe County become a more resilient, and respectful community.
+Thank you.